How to Enable Combat Logging in WoW Midnight (/combatlog, 2026)

 Click it once when you log in.
 If logging is already on, it toggles off — so only click it once.
 Not glamorous, but it works.

-Option B: Use an Auto-Logger Addon
+Option B: Use an Auto-Logger Addon (Recommended)

 Option C: Skip All of This